MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups.md

     ![Creating an Azure service connection](media/deploying-azure-vms-deployment-groups/create-azure-connection.png)

 1. This task will run on the virtual machines hosted in Azure, and will need to be able to connect back to this pipeline in order to complete the deployment group requirements.
 To secure the connection, they will need a **personal access token (PAT)**.
 From the **User settings** dropdown, open **Personal access tokens** in a new tab.
-Most browsers allow this via right-click context menu or **Ctrl+Click**.
+Most browsers support opening a link in a new tab via right-click context menu or **Ctrl+Click**.

     ![Navigating to personal access tokens](media/deploying-azure-vms-deployment-groups/open-pat.png)

 1. In the new tab, select **New Token**.

 1. Enter a name and select the **Full access** scope.
 Select **Create** to create the token.
 Once created, copy the token and close the browser tab.
-This returns you to the Azure Pipeline editor.
+You return to the Azure Pipeline editor.

     ![Creating a personal access token](media/deploying-azure-vms-deployment-groups/create-pat.png)